 A single script to copy all of your scattered dotfiles and config folders to a specified directory.
 Can automatically git commit changes.

 Long before massively multiplayer online games with realistic 3D graphics, MUDs were multi-user text-based games that were some of the first virtual worlds to be built on the internet.
-But these ephemeral worlds have been increasingly dying off, and with them goes much of the creativity that went into creating the tens of thousands of lovingly crafted descriptions of spaces, people, and sometimes incredibly elaborate storylines.
+But these ephemeral worlds have been increasingly dying off, and with them goes much of the creativity that went into creating them.
+Each MUD often had thousands of lovingly crafted descriptions of spaces, people, and objects woven together into elaborate and immersive story lines.

 CircleMUD was one of the most popular pieces of software designed for hosting a MUD.
 Written in 30,000+ lines of C, it was an impressive project for its time and was one of the early collaborative open source projects.
 It stored its objects (rooms, objects, characters, etc) in flat files based on a highly specific, custom format dating back to its predecessor DikuMUD.